JamesParrott/sDNA_GH/README.md

 OPTIONAL: If you want to run sDNA from a different version of Python, or if you have installed Python 2.7 somewhere other than its default folder, or if you are using sDNA Open from elsewhere than its default directory, you must alter the values of the above options in `config.toml` to equal the correct sDNA installation folder and Python executable's location respectively, in order for sDNA_GH to find the programs you want.[^4]

 These options may also be specified in a project specific config.toml file, or in an input Parameter to an sDNA_GH component.
 But then they need to be entered in each Grasshopper definition (.gh file) using sDNA_GH.
-Setting the installation wide options is a one off procedure (unless the Python or sDNA folders are subsequently moved!).
+Setting the installation-wide options is a one off procedure (unless the Python or sDNA folders are subsequently moved!).

 11. Restart Rhino and Grasshopper.
 12. The sDNA_GH plug in components should now be available under a new "sDNA_GH" tab in the ribbon tabs amongst any other plug-ins installed (right of `Mesh`, `Intersect`, `Transform` and `Display` etc.)